Neighborhood Cats TNR Certification

 A wealth of information from our cat-loving neighbors in Buffalo

 Neighborhood Cats Colony Caretaker Tips

 Colony Caretaker Tips.
 Live yearly webinars & archived versions are available year-round

 Detailed advice from a well-known program in Kentucky

 Our goal is to prevent litters of kittens from being born outside but we know that even with the best of efforts, there will be kittens.
-Kittens must be socialized at a very early age (generally under 8 weeks) to be adoptable pets.
+Kittens must be socialized at a very early age (usually under 8 weeks of age but there are exceptions) to be adoptable pets.
 See below for our recommendations:

 All things kittens!

 A wonderful group downstate in Brooklyn with many informative videos